confusius.glm¶

 (hrf_model¶('glover', 'spm', 'verhoef2025', 'claron2021', 'fir'), default:"glover") –Hemodynamic response function model.
 A callable matching the [HRFModel][confusius.glm._hrf_models.HRFModel] protocol (a function taking

 dtandoversamplingand returning a 1D array) is invoked to produce a custom HRF kernel.
-If not specified, skips HRF convolution and uses the raw block regressors, matchingmake_first_level_design_matrix. -
+If not provided, skips HRF convolution and uses the raw block regressors, matchingmake_first_level_design_matrix. -

 (drift_model¶('cosine', 'polynomial'), default:"cosine") –Drift model for low-frequency confounds.